-Following the announcement of support for the Russian government by the Conti group, an anonymous person identified on twitter only as ContiLeaks declared his support for Ukraine in the ongoing war.
-On February 27 he began leaking internal information from the ransomware group.
-This is just over a year of records of conversations between its operators, victims, and other key individuals, as well as technical details about the attacks carried out and the infrastructure used, amounts received, and even the addresses of cryptocurrency wallets, some still holding money from ransoms received.
+Following the Conti group's announcement of support for the Russian government, an anonymous person identified on Twitter only as ContiLeaks declared his support for Ukraine in the ongoing war.
+On February 27, he began leaking internal information from the ransomware group.
+It consists of just over a year's worth of records of conversations between its operators, victims and other important individuals, as well as technical details about the attacks carried out and the infrastructure used, amounts received and even the addresses of cryptocurrency wallets, some of which still contain money from ransoms received.

-One of the richest materials for threat intelligence purposes are the records of conversations between Conti members.
-Its content is extensive and still under analysis, but it has already brought important revelations, such as a possible association between the group and the FSB (Russian intelligence agency that replaced the KGB).
+One of the richest materials for threat intelligence purposes is the recordings of conversations between Conti members.
+Its content is extensive and is still being analyzed, but it has already brought important revelations, such as a possible association between the group and the FSB (the Russian intelligence agency that replaced the KGB).

-In April last year, two members discuss a targeted hack on a journalist from the Bellingcat group, specifically targeting files on Alexei Navalny, a former political opponent of Vladimir Putin poisoned in August 2020.
+In April last year, two members discussed a raid targeting a journalist from the Bellingcat group, specifically targeting files on Alexei Navalny, a former political opponent of Vladimir Putin who was poisoned in August 2020.

 "Bro is such a question - we work on politics?)"